 - Fatigue and lower activity levels than usual

-Physicians at Houston Methodist use several tests and procedures to diagnose aortic valve disease:
+Our doctors use several tests and procedures to diagnose aortic valve disease, including:

-In patients with mild aortic valve disease, treatment may involve medications, lifestyle changes (such as diet, exercise and quitting smoking) and routine monitoring.
-In patients with severe aortic valve disease, treatment usually involves open surgery or catheter-based intervention to repair or replace the valve.
-A transcatheter aortic valve replacement (TAVR) procedure may be recommended, where a bioprosthetic valve is implanted using a catheter.
+If you have severe aortic valve disease, treatment typically involves open surgery or catheter-based intervention to repair or replace the valve.
+We may recommend a transcatheter aortic valve replacement (TAVR) procedure, where a bioprosthetic valve is implanted using a catheter.

-In addition, Houston Methodist has been selected to participate in several different FDA-approved clinical trials to study the treatment of aortic stenosis by transcatheter aortic valve replacement (TAVR) using the newest valve devices and implantation techniques.
+In addition, we’ve been selected to participate in several FDA-approved clinical trials to study the treatment of aortic stenosis by transcatheter aortic valve replacement (TAVR) leveraging the newest valve devices and implantation techniques.